MRRL Hall of Fame

 When he saved enough money, Abrams would take a streetcar to and from black-owned record shops including Joe Von Battle’s on Hastings Street in Detroit’s old Black Bottom neighborhood.
 There he would buy 78s like “You Tickle Me Baby” by the Royal Jokers and “Gee” by the Crows.
 If he spent all his money on records, he would walk all the way back home, eager to share his new sounds with his friends.
 They would often memorize the lyrics and stand on the corner at night and sing a cappella until the people in the apartments started screaming at them from their windows.

-Being a bright student who graduated from high school at the age of 15, Abrams was interested in pursuing a career in labor relations but was too young to attend college.
+Being a bright student who graduated from high school at 15, Abrams was interested in pursuing a career in labor relations but was too young to attend college.
 He lied about his age to get a job with the Handleman Company, a distributor of phonograph records to retail operations.
 Abrams stayed there two years, spending most of his paycheck on records he could get at a discount, before the company discovered his true age and let him go.

 He claims that he was influenced by the 1957 film Sweet Smell Of Success to go into the field of press relations.
 The film starred Burt Lancaster as a ruthless gossip columnist and Tony Curtis as a press agent who would do just about anything to curry his favor.
 In Abrams’ mind, the film portrayed the glamorous lifestyle of the profession, and his knowledge of what the job entailed initially came from that movie.